percona/percona-server/doc/source/performance/xtradb_performance_improvements_for_io-bound_highly-concurrent_workloads.rst

 cleaner threads.
 In addition, single page flushes, if they are performed, are subject to above and also contend on the doublewrite mutex.

-To address these issues |Percona Server| :rn:`5.7.11-4` has introduced private doublewrite buffers for each buffer pool instance, for each batch flushing mode (LRU or flush list).
+To address these issues |Percona Server| :rn:`5.7.11-4` introduced private doublewrite buffers for each buffer pool instance, for each batch flushing mode (LRU or flush list).
 For example, with four buffer pool instances, there will be eight doublewrite shards.
 Only one flusher thread can access any shard at a